ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # Example II: Irrational Number

 -   TeX: a digital typography program created by Donald Knuth (to type *The Art of Computer Programming*, 1962–2019).
--   The version is the rounding of the value of $\pi$, where each subsequent version adds a digit:
+-   Each version is a closer approximation of $\pi$, where each subsequent version adds a digit:

     -   3
     -   3.1